-Cup with saucer featuring an image of Frederick the Great.
+Cup with saucer featuring Frederick the Great

 Royal Porcelain Manufacture of KRM